-Figure 5.5: Examples of chemotaxis.
-Figure from Phillips, Kondev and Theriot [59]; used with permission of Garland Science.
+Figure 5.7: Examples of chemotaxis.
+Figure from Phillips, Kondev and Theriot [74]; used with permission of Garland Science.
 5.4 Bacterial Chemotaxis Chemotaxis refers to the process by which micro-organisms move in response to chemical stimuli.
 Examples of chemotaxis include the ability of organisms to move in the direction of nutrients or move away from toxins in the environment.
-Chemotaxis is called positive chemotaxis if the motion is in the direction of the stimulus and negative chemotaxis if the motion is away from the stimulant, as shown in Figure 5.5.
-Many chemotaxis mechanisms are stochastic in nature, with biased random motions causing the average behavior to be either positive, negative or neutral (in the absence of stimuli).
+Chemotaxis is called positive chemotaxis if the motion is in the direction of the stimulus and negative chemotaxis if the motion is away from the stimulant, as shown in RMM: Find figure Figure 5.7.† Many chemotaxis mechanisms are stochastic in nature, with biased showing full cell, with random motions causing the average behavior to be either positive, negative or neutral (in the absence of stimuli). sensors and actuators.

 In this section we look in some detail at bacterial chemotaxis, which E. coli use to move in the direction of increasing nutrients.
-The material in this section is based primarily on the work of Barkai and Leibler [10] and Rao, Kirby and Arkin [62].
+The material in this section is based primarily on the work of Barkai and Leibler [10] and Rao, Kirby and Arkin [78].
 Control system overview The chemotaxis system in E. coli consists of a sensing system that detects the presence of nutrients, and actuation system that propels the organism in its environment, and control circuitry that determines how the cell should move in the presence of chemicals that stimulate the sensing system.
 The approximate location of these elements are shown in Figure ??.

-The actuation system in the E. coli consists of a set of flagella that can be spun using a flagellar motor embedded in the outer membrane of the cell, as shown in Figure 5.6a.
+The actuation system in the E. coli consists of a set of flagella that can be spun using a flagellar motor embedded in the outer membrane of the cell, as shown in Figure 5.8a.
 When the flagella all spin in the counter clockwise direction, the individual flagella form a bundle and cause the organism to move roughly in a straight line.
 This behavior is called a "run" motion.
-Alternatively, if the flagella spin in the clockwise direction, the individual flagella do not form a bundle and the organism "tumbles", causing it to rotate (Figure 5.6b).
-The selection of the motor direction is controlled by the protein CheY: if phosphorylated CheY binds to the
+Alternatively, if the flagella spin in the clockwise direction, the individual flagella do not form a bundle and the organism "tumbles", causing it to rotate (Figure 5.8b).
+The selection of the motor direction is controlled by the protein CheY: if phosphorylated CheY binds to the Supplement